Śūraṅgama Sūtra: Meditation practices

-The most well known part of this passage is the meditation taught by bodhisattva Avalokiteshvara, the last of these sages to teach.
+The most well known part of this passage is the meditation taught by Bodhisattva Avalokiteshvara, the last of these sages to teach.
 Avalokiteshvara describes their method as follows:I began with a practice based on the enlightened nature of hearing.
 First I redirected my hearing inward in order to enter the current of the sages.
 Then external sounds disappeared.
 With the direction of my hearing reversed and with sounds stilled, both sounds and silence ceased to arise.
 So it was that, as I gradually progressed, what I heard and my awareness of what I heard came to an end.
 Even when that state of mind in which everything had come to an end disappeared, I did not rest.
 My awareness and the objects of my awareness were emptied, and when that process of emptying my awareness was wholly complete, then even that emptying and what had been emptied vanished.
 Coming into being and ceasing to be themselves ceased to be.
 Then the ultimate stillness was revealed.
 All of a sudden I transcended the worlds of ordinary beings, and I also transcended the worlds of beings who have transcended the ordinary worlds.
 Everything in the ten directions was fully illuminated, and I gained two remarkable powers.
 First, my mind ascended to unite with the fundamental, wondrous, enlightened mind of all Buddhas in all ten directions, and my power of compassion became the same as theirs.
 Second, my mind descended to unite with all beings of the six destinies in all ten directions such that I felt their sorrows and their prayerful yearnings as my own.The other section of the sūtra which is influential in Chinese Buddhism is the passage which details the meditation method of Mahasthamaprapta Bodhisattva.
-This section is considered to be a major text of Chinese Pure Land Buddhism, since it discusses the practice of nianfo (recollection of the Buddha Amitabha).
+This section is considered to be a major text of Chinese Pure Land Buddhism, since it discusses the practice of nianfo (recollection of the Buddha).
 This passage states:beings who are always mindful of the Buddha, always thinking of the Buddha, are certain to see the Buddha now or in the future.
 They will never be far from Buddhas, and their minds will awaken by themselves without any special effort.
 Such people may be said to be adorned with fragrance and light, just as people who have been in the presence of incense will naturally smell sweet.
 The basis of my practice was mindfulness of the Buddha.
 I became patient with the state of mind in which no mental objects arise.
 Now when people of this world are mindful of the Buddha, I act as their guide to lead them to the Pure Land.
 The Buddha has asked us how we broke through to enlightenment.
 In order to enter samādhi, I chose no other method than to gather in the six faculties while continuously maintaining a pure mindfulness of the Buddha.
 This is the best method.